Distance-Modding/Custom-Cars/README.md

 Now the fun part. <br>
 To add more custom cars, you can download them from here!
 Once downloaded, the files just need to be placed within the Assets folder.
 Don't know where that is? <br>

+- Thunderstore: Settings -> Browse profile folder -> BepinEx -> plugins -> DistanceModdingTeam-Custom_Car_Mod
+   - Inside the custom car mod folder, create an Assets folder.
+Any subfolders can be placed inside this Assets folder, and all car files should be somewhere within Assets.
-Navigate to your Centrifuge folder again then select Mods, Distance Custom Car, and there you should find the Assets folder. <br>
+- Centrifuge: Navigate to your Centrifuge folder then select Mods, Distance Custom Car, and there you should find the Assets folder.

 <br>
 How to download cars from this repository you ask? <br>
 You can download cars invididually by navigating to their files and clicking the `Download` button.
 For example go to the [Corruptor's page](https://github.com/Distance-Modding/Custom-Cars/blob/main/Original%20Cars/Corruptor) and try downloading it. <br>